 Assess What You’re Working With

-First off, it’s important to begin your project by observing what you have, evaluate the aspects of your interior space and decide what parts you like about your retail space, and then the areas that need improvement.
+First off, it’s important to begin your project by observing what you have, evaluating the aspects of your interior space deciding what parts you like about your retail space, and then the areas that need improvement.
 Outline your clear vision and goals for the space before taking to the sledgehammers and hiring a full construction crew.
 See what aspects of your interiors you can keep and update with minor facelifts, and then identify which areas need serious attention.
 Breaking the space up into zones could be a useful way to prioritize certain projects or areas of improvement over others to keep on a steady track and not become too overwhelmed by the entirety of your remodel.

 Determine Your Desired Aesthetic

 Simply owning a business is work enough, so for many, to imagine undertaking an interior remodel can lead down a rabbit hole of fears and understandable excuses.
 With little free time, and the constant need to keep things running smoothly with a steady flow of customers, it’s hard to imagine committing to a project of that scale.
-Relinquishing time, money and clientele for as long as it takes to finish a remodel is typically unfeasible for most business owners.
-Because of this, many businesses suffer from an out-of-date aesthetic, worn out furnishings and outdated interior design.
+Relinquishing time, money, and clientele for as long as it takes to finish a remodel is typically unfeasible for most business owners.
+Because of this, many businesses suffer from an out-of-date aesthetic, worn-out furnishings, and outdated interior design.
 This can greatly hinder any business’s brand identity, desirability, and draw.
 When setting out to redesign or enhance your interior, carefully consider how you want your business to be seen.
-Maintaining a consistent design theme will give your business a better brand identity, and enhance its memorability.
+Maintaining a consistent design theme will give your business better brand identity, and enhance its memorability.
 Are you going for a modern, sleek look?
 Integrate contemporary spatial solutions into your open floor plan such as glass wall partitions and frosted glass sliding doors rather than drab front-opening doors.
 For a more worldly, rustic feel, add warm tones and textiles throughout your space, such as colorful pillows, and intriguing wall art.
 What’s important is to pick a theme, and stick with it.